sustrik/ribosome/README.md

 2. However, lines starting with a dot (.) go straight to the output file.
 3. To expand Ruby expressions within dot-style lines use @{expr} construct.

-## How it differs

-Any non-trivial code generating code is hard to read, understand and maintain.
-While most code generating tools do the technical part of the job all right, they fail on the manageability aspect.
-Ribosome tries to address it using following measures:

-- Generated code is properly indented (also think of generating Python code!)
-- No escape sequences or other visual smog in the source.
-- Flexibility in indentation of the source.
-- Colouring support in editors.

 ## Example

 ```